Vida Johnson: Family and education

 Johnson's grandfather, Dr. Reverend Allen Johnson, was a leader in the Civil Rights Movement in Mississippi.
 In 1967, the Johnson family home in Laurel, Mississippi was bombed by members of the Ku Klux Klan.
-Johnson and his family were targeted because he was an activist in the National Association for the Advancement of Colored People.
+Reverend Johnson and his family were targeted because he was an activist in the National Association for the Advancement of Colored People.

 Vida Johnson was raised in San Diego, California.
 Johnson went to college at the University of California at Berkeley.
 Johnson earned her degree in American history.
 Johnson went on to law school at New York University School of Law.
 Johnson went to law school wanting to be a civil rights lawyer, following in the footsteps of her grandfather.
 After her first year of law school, Johnson worked at the Louisiana Crisis Assistance Center where she worked on class-action lawsuits on behalf of death row inmates at the Mississippi State Penitentiary.
 After her second summer, she interned at the San Francisco public defender's office.
 During her final year of law school, she worked in the Juvenile Defense Clinic at NYU Law.
 After law school, Johnson was an E. Barrett Prettyman fellow at Georgetown Law.
 As a fellow, she represented indigent adults in the D.C.
 Superior Court and supervised students in the Criminal Justice Clinic.